 - you’ve completed a SOAS Pre-Masters or International Foundation (60% in Academic English) or ELAS programme (70% in Academic English) within 2 years of entry.

 - you’ve passed a Pre-sessional English course at a UK university (2-year validity).

 Details of many of the English language qualifications that we accept with minimum scores for Undergraduate and Postgraduate applicants are provided below.
 We consider these qualifications alongside other evidence of English language ability, such as your references, curriculum vitae or personal statement.

 - Foundation Year: applicants should check the Foundation Year English language requirements

-Following on from the pandemic, when it was difficult to access test centres, we continue to accept the following online English language tests for September 2023 entry only (2-year validity from 1st September 2021):
+We continue to accept the following online English language tests for September 2024 entry only (2-year validity from September 1st 2022):

-Please note we do not accept Duolingo or TOEFL Essentials tests for taught programmes.
-We also are not currently accepting LanguageCert and prefer to see academic English tests.
+Please note we do not accept: Duolingo.
+Pearson Academic Online or TOEFL Essentials tests for taught programmes.
+We also are not currently accepting LanguageCert or Skills for English and prefer to see one of the recommended academic English tests.

 With 4-week pre-sessional English